-- Labrador Transmission Assets: 250km High Voltage alternating current (HVac) transmission lines between Muskrat Falls and Churchill Falls.
+- Labrador Transmission Assets: Two 250km High Voltage alternating current (HVac) transmission lines between Muskrat Falls and Churchill Falls.

 The Muskrat Falls Project was sanctioned by the Government of Newfoundland and Labrador in December 2012.
 Construction is currently underway and expected to take five years to complete.